ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 - OpenMW Development Build **(It can be found [here](https://gitlab.com/OpenMW/openmw/-/jobs/artifacts/master/raw/OpenMW_MSVC2022_64_RelWithDebInfo_master.zip?job=Windows_MSBuild_RelWithDebInfo))**
 :::

-# **Part 1: Installation Guide**
+# **Part 1: Installation Guide:**

 ### 1.)
 Install a fresh copy of Morrowind GOTY

-> If a copy has already been installed the game can be uninstalled, ini's deleted in User/Documents/My Games/Morrowind, and then reinstalled like normal through Steam or GOG.
+> If a copy has already been installed, the game can be uninstalled, ini's deleted in User/Documents/My Games/Morrowind, and then reinstalled like normal through Steam or GOG.

 ### 2.)
-Make sure the game has been run at least once to the main menu to generate the required fresh ini's.
+Unzip the OpenMW Development Build into the folder you would like it installed (I.E. C:/Games/OpenMW .49)

+> Inside the folder, launch openmw-wizard.exe and follow the steps, **unchecking Import Bitmap Fonts Setup from Morrowind** at the Import Settings stage.

 ### 3.)
 Launch your installed Wabbajack & go to the Cogwheel at the top right.
 Log into your Nexus account through here.